Here are some things that happened since last week’s update.

 svelte.config.js

-configuration file, it does not allow all of the possible
+configuration file, it doesn’t let you use all possible CSP

 as part of <meta http-equiv>